Schedule for August 22-24, 2014

-- 10 AM - Nature walk with John Marzluff and local naturalists
+- 10 AM - Nature walk with John Marzluff and Creamer's naturalists

-- 11 AM - Kids Crane Walk Join a naturalist for a leisurely walk with kids of all ages.
+- 11 AM - Kids Crane Walk - Join a naturalist for a leisurely walk for kids of all ages.

-- 12 noon - Crane Calling Contest - Try calling cranes, for kids and adults.
+- 1 PM - Crane Calling Contest - Try calling cranes, for kids and adults.
 Prizes

 - 2 PM - Poetry Workshop Be inspired, led by Cindy Hardy, for all ages and abilities.